Leaf, Motif & Bold West African Colours

 ‘I love the whole design process from initial research to shooting the finished products.
 However, my favourite task is choosing the colours.
 I actually work on the colours first, before designing the collections, as for me, the colour combinations are the most important aspect of my designs.’

-Can you articulate your passion for West African design?
-How do the bold colours and motifs translate within contemporary homes?
+Can you articulate your passion for African colours & motifs?
+How do they translate within contemporary homes?

 ‘I think soft furnishings are a great way to start as they are interchangeable.
 A key pointer is to start small.
 I have some clients that buy one piece at a time.
 Over the years, they have built up their colour confidence and now feel much happier choosing fabrics and soft furnishings they love.’